alinnman/celestial-navigation/maths/sphere-proof.md

 preferrably through producing well-documented and peer-reviewed experimental results ("no horizon dip",
 "refute the linear relation of the altitude of celestial objects").
+2. If you fail in step 1 above:
-2. Refuting the mathematical proofs (a priori).
+Refuting the mathematical proofs (a priori).
 Then you will have to wrestle against titans such as
 [Carl Friedrich Gauss](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss).